gxgao/Hack-112-Stone-Face-Emote/README.rst

 This was a team project under the name Stone-Face-Emoji completed for the Hack 112 competition at Carnegie Mellon University.
+The project placed 2nd in the awards ceremony.

 Contributors:
 George Gao